VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 For example: in Hong Kong, a startup developed a system to infer a child's emotions, while learning in school.
 It could indicate that the student was either sad or happy, frustrated, surprised,...

 Such a system will be prohibited in the EU and this already from February 2025 onwards.
 One of the reasons why such a system should be prohibited is that it can only detect primary emotions and a lot of nuances are being missed, especially when we work with different necessities and different cultures.
 This means that it can go wrong quite easily.
 For example, a student can actually be very focused while the AI system would interpret the emotion as being angry or uninterested.
 Another student can have a loud voice and therefore be very expressive and happy, but the system could classify it as being aggressive.
-These kind of differences/nuances arealso strengthened by cultural differences.
+These kind of differences/nuances are also strengthened by cultural differences.

 What does the law say about this category in the articles of the AI act?